Tornado outbreak sequence of May 2003: May 7

 The SPC predicted a Slight Risk for a broad area of the Eastern and Central U.S. in their 06:00 UTC (1:00 a.m.
 CDT) Day 1 Convective Outlook for May 7.
 Several shortwave troughs in the upper levels of the troposphere were expected to track northeastward or eastward across the region, overlapping with a broad and wavy front that extended from New England to New Mexico.
 At the time, a large mesoscale convective system, formed from the merger of supercells and other storms, was producing torrential rainfall over Tennessee and Kentucky with rain rates of 2–3 in per hour.
 Another complex of severe thunderstorms ahead of a cold front advanced across the Ark-La-Tex region after 07:00 UTC (2:00 a.m.
 CDT) with high wind shear in place; four tornadoes occurred in the region between 5–11 UTC (12–6 a.m.
 CDT).
 These storms continued to move east through an unstable environment, with a nearby outflow boundary producing enhanced vorticity supportive of tornado development; crossing several states, the storms reached the Atlanta, Georgia, area by around 1535 UTC (11:35 a.m.
 CDT).
-Additional storms continued to develop farther west over the same states as the surrounding air mass remained unstable with CAPE values between 1500–2000 J/kg.
+Additional storms continued to develop farther west over the same states as the surrounding air mass remained unstable with CAPE values between 1500 and 2000 J/kg.
 Six tornadoes occurred in Alabama, Arkansas, Louisiana, Mississippi, and Texas before noon, including an F2 tornado near Houston, Mississippi, that proved to be the only significant tornado during the day.
 The persistence of warm and moist air with the aid of daytime heating maintained the severe weather potential into the afternoon for the same areas.
 Fifteen tornadoes, all rated F0 or F1, touched down in Alabama, Mississippi, Georgia, between 17–1 UTC (12–8 p.m.
 CDT); most of the day's tornado reports occurred in these states.
 Thunderstorms sustained over the area into the evening before the surrounding airmass stabilized, resulting in a weakening of the storms by midnight.